HVML/HVML-Docs/zh/hvml-spec-v1.0-zh.md

 1. A string that is an ASCII case-insensitive match for the string `"<!DOCTYPE"`.
 1. One or more ASCII whitespace.
 1. A string that is an ASCII case-insensitive match for the string `"hvml"`.
-1. Optionally, a DOCTYPE prefix string.
+1. Optionally, a DOCTYPE system information string.
 1. Zero or more ASCII whitespace.
 1. A U+003E GREATER-THAN SIGN character (`>`).